 Our research priorities stem from how justice is being delivered in the digital age, considering the complex factors that transform justice through social activism and the wellbeing of the planet, geopolitics and systems of governance.

-We critically examine the intersections of structural power, institutional dynamics, and a range of gendered harms, with a view to developing new understandings and informing prevention and response measures.
-Find out more.
+Explores the intersections of structural power, institutional dynamics and gendered norms aiming to develop new approaches for prevention and response measures.

-Our research spans areas of identity, diversity, and trauma, addressing critical societal challenges at the intersection of youth, justice, education, health, housing, human rights and safety.
-Find out more.
+Explores societal challenges at the intersection of youth, justice, education, health, housing, human rights and safety.

 Housing Security Research Group